 Check out this short video from UPMC Sports Medicine to see a few situations in which it’s a good idea for young athletes to sport their masks.

 To help kids remember to wear facemasks, adults — coaches, officials, volunteers, and spectators — should set a good example by always wearing facemasks to protect themselves and others.

 At UPMC Sports Medicine, a multidisciplinary team of experts developed the Return to Sports Playbooks.
 These are guidelines to help coaches, athletic trainers, and organizers create safe environments for athletes, fans, and staff as they return to play amid COVID-19.

 The playbooks contain recommendations for establishing a set of standards to get youth, high school, and collegiate athletes back to the sports they love in the safest manner possible.
 Download the playbooks free of charge.

-Pennsylvania issued its current mask requirements in July 2020.
-The state may change these guidelines as the medical and scientific communities understand more about COVID-19.
-Please continue to consult and follow the most up-to-date guidelines from the Pennsylvania Department of Health and the Centers for Disease Control and Prevention.
+Please continue to consult and follow the most up-to-date guidelines from the Pennsylvania Department of Health and the CDC.